sidxd/bookr-frontend/README.md

 ### Frontend

 - [x] Add searchbar. (only visually)
-- [ ] Add get descriptions from website code.
+- [ ] Add descriptions from website code.
 - [ ] Limit characters in title and descriptions.
-- [ ] Implement logic for searchbar
+- [ ] Implement logic for searchbar.
+- [ ] Prevent duplicate sites.

 ### Backend